gocommando/commando/README.md

 ## Creating your own plugins

-Take a look at [commando-alert](https://gist.github.com/rzane/c533081aa21a0e0fef17) for an example.
+Take a look at [commando-repeat](https://gist.github.com/rzane/c533081aa21a0e0fef17) for an example.

+A plugin must consist of three things:

+1. A `package.json` with a name starting with `commando-`.
+2. An entry point that calls `register`.
+This handles the server-side processing and recognition of your command.
+3. A React component that will be rendered when your command is recognized.

-Once your plugin is installed, the entry file in your `package.json` will be automatically require.
-Then, you need to do is require your component in [client/commands.js](client/commands.js).
+Once you `npm install` your plugin, commando will automatically require it.
+Then, you need to do is require your React component in [client/commands.js](client/commands.js).

+*Note: If your entry point uses ES6, don't forget to add an install script to your package.json.
+See the `commando-repeat` package.json for an example.*